Another gold, 1-2 finish for China in Olympic diving

-TOKYO (AP) — Xie Siyi and Wang Zongyuan gave China another 1-2 finish in Olympic diving, claiming gold and silver in men’s 3-meter springboard Tuesday.
+Xie led another 1-2 finish for China in Olympic diving, claiming gold in men’s 3-meter springboard Tuesday.
+Teammate Wang Zongyuan held off Jack Laugher of Britain for the silver.

 The Chinese divers held the top two spots after both the preliminaries and the semifinals, and it was more of the same in the finals.